flutter/website/src/docs/development/add-to-app/android/project-setup.md

 }
 ```

+Your app now includes the Flutter module as a dependency.
+You can follow the
-You can follow the next steps in the [API usage documentations](/docs/development/add-to-app/android/add-flutter-screen).
+next steps in the [API usage documentations](/docs/development/add-to-app/android/add-flutter-screen).